runeharlyk/SpotMicroESP32-Leika/docs/1_components.md

 | 7.6-8.4V Battery          | Battery                       | No       | Im using 4x 18650 in 2s2p configuration, but other people have 2s LiPos.                                |
 | 4x Servo extension cables | Servo extension cables        | Yes      | You can either buy them or make them with a couple or headers and some cable.                           |

-I recommend getting a ESP32-S3 with a camera, allowing for more computation and imaging capabilities.
+I recommend getting an ESP32-S3 with a camera, allowing for more computation and imaging capabilities.

-It means a more responsive robot as its faster doing sensor fusion, calculating kinematic and gait planning, and networking.
+It means a more responsive robot as it's faster at doing sensor fusion, calculating kinematics and gait planning, and networking.